aditya-garg-09-01-2002/commencer/doc/auth.md

 # User Authentication and Account Management Routes Documentation

 This document describes the endpoints available for user authentication, password management, and account operations.
+As of now , all parameters are required.

 ## Base Route
 - **Path**: `/auth`